rorygleeson/aws-transcribe-iotcore/esp32-device-code/README.md

 <img src="images/mqtt1.png" width=50%>

-We have not confirmed ESP32 is able to send messages to AWS IoT Core !
+We have now confirmed ESP32 is able to send messages to AWS IoT Core !

 The final test is to ensure that the ESP32 can receive messages from AWS IoT Core.
 The MQTT broker allows us to do a publish.